 Last week I decided I wanted to go to the seriously spooky, grown-up haunted house Legends of Horror at Casa Loma, Toronto’s gothic revival mini-castle that sits just up the street from where we live.
 For most of October, we could hear the terrified screams of visitors to the exhibit from our balcony, and I wanted in.
 I had an inkling that this indoor/outdoor 2 kilometre ghost-walk wasn’t maybe the most accessible activity in town, but I ignored that inkling and bought tickets anyway.

-How dumb could I be?
+How stupid could I be?

 The day before we were set to go, I went back to the Legends of Horror website just to see how prepared I needed to be.
 I read something advising guests with “physical ailments” not to participate.
 That seemed a little too broad and ignorant for me, those of us with so called “physical ailments” not all sharing the same limitations or abilities.
 Plus, they also said it was “not ideal” for pregnant women, which lead me to seriously question what kind of person was making the decisions about who should and should not participate in what’s really just some interactive theatre.